What do I need to bring to class?

 What is the process to get my motorcycle endorsement?

+The traditional method consists of two parts, the written test and the skills test.
 You must take the written test at a Kentucky State Police testing center to get your instruction permit.
 Click here to schedule your test.
 Upon successful completion of the written test you must hold it for at least 30 days.
-After that 30 days you may either present the skills waiver card / certificate earned by passing an approved course or pass the test administered by KSP.
-You can schedule a skills test through the KSP at the same website as your written test, if you are not choosing to take one of these skills waiver courses.
-You do not need to do both.
+After the 30 days, you can use the same link to schedule a skills test administered by KSP.